Lily of the Valley Alba

 *The pips come as a clump with their fibrous so they can travel safely.
 On arrival you can divide them easily by gently pulling apart.
 Then plant them out individually into the garden.
 These are a mix of first and second year pips.
 So in the first year there may only be foliage, as they establish you can enjoy more deliciously dreamy, fragrant blooms.

 With such deliciously fragrant bells, it is no wonder Lily of the Valley has graced gardens around the world for generations.
-Its nostalgic charm is undeniable.
-The pretty white flowers open on narrow stems amongst lush, upright, green foliage.
+Its nostalgic charm is undeniable, with the pretty white flowers open on narrow stems amongst lush, upright, green foliage.
 They are fantastic for picking too.

 You can plant your Lily of the Valley in moist, shaded areas such as under eaves, trees or shrubs where other plants are hard to grow.
-They grow well in shaded sites, as an under storey plants or ground covers.
+They thrive in shaded sites, as an under storey plants or ground covers.
 Lily of the Valley prefers moist, humus rich, well drained soils.

 Lily of the Valley can be grown in pots but you will need to be onto it with the watering .

 Other common names for Convallaria Majalis are Word Lily, Mugget, May Bells and Lady’s Tears.

 Supplied as: Bare rooted